 - 7. Insert the battery into the battery bay, or connect the AC adapter to your computer and an electrical outlet. - 8.
+Reinstall the hard drive.
+See Hard Drive. - 9.
+Reinstall the optical drive.
+See Optical Drive. - 10.
 Turn on the computer.

 As the computer boots, it detects the additional memory and automatically updates the system configuration information.
+If prompted, press <F1> to continue.